Math in Public

 It offers for each software package a list of publications that refer to the software, in particular all publications indexed in Zentralblatt MATH (zbMATH).
 The publications can be articles that describe the background and technical details of a program, as well as those in which a piece of software is applied or used for research.
 Being listed in swMATH is a quality - seal for the software as it is cited in peer-reviewed work.
 The list of publications in swMATH that describe or use a software is a proof of the scientific impact of the software.

-So far swMATH contains about 6.000 software packages, linked to about 60.000 refereed publications and is steadily growing.
+So far (Nov.
+2015) swMATH contains more than 11.000 software packages, linked to about 97.000 refereed publications and is steadily growing.
 It is by far the most comprehensive existing database on mathematical software.
 FIZ Karlsruhe is committed to maintain and further update swMATH by identifying new software packages and new publications indexed in zbMATH.

 IMAGINARY started in the German Year of Mathematics 2008 as an interactive travelling exhibition that presents visualisations, interactive installations, virtual worlds, 3D-objects and their mathematical background in an attractive and understandable way.
 Over the last years it has developed into an open source platform for interactive and participative math communication under the domain www.imaginary.org.